Consequences of not repaying a Bounce Back Loan?

 Comparatively, Bounce Back Loans scheme lenders require no guarantees, making the process easier.

 Please note, though, licensed insolvency practitioners remain required to investigate the company’s trading before the appointment of the insolvency practitioner.
-If any issues are raised on how company directors made false claims while applying for a loan, the liquidator will then alert HMRC if the company was insolvent when the application was made.
+Let’s assume that any questions remain about how company directors made false claims while applying for a loan.
+In that case, the liquidator will then alert HMRC if the company remained insolvent when the application made.

 Currently, the HMRC has yet not declared how they will deal with serious abuse of the system.